 Filipinos are by and large, very friendly and helpful and crime against tourists is rare.

-Some taxi drivers in Cebu will try to rip you off by taking you the long way to your destinations, so we suggest that you get familiar with the map so you know if you might be going off track.
+Some taxi drivers in Cebu will try to rip you off by taking you the long way to your destinations, so I suggest that you get familiar with the map so you know if you might be going off track.
 Make sure that you discuss and agree on the cost of your trip before accepting the ride.

 Snatch-and-grab happens in a lot of famous tourist destinations, and so it is a good idea to pack your things in a backpack that has a lock or to keep your handbag safely and firmly in your hands when walking down local streets.